getodk/docs/collect-settings.rst

 You can click on the |share| icon to share the generated barcode as an image.
 This is useful in scenario when there are several different data collection sites and all devices have to be configured in the same way, in which case the QR code can be shared from one reference device.
 You can also save the settings to disk by clicking on :guilabel:`⋮` on the top-right corner.
 You can import settings from a QR code saved to the device, by selecting :guilabel:`Select Code from SD Card`.
 The code that you select could be something that was shared with you or you can also generate your own QR code.
+QR code is a JSON object with a structure such as shown:

+..code-block:: JSON

+  {
+    "general": {
+      "protocol": "google_sheets",
+      "constraint_behavior": "on_finalize"
+    },
+    "admin": {
+      "edit_saved": false
+    }
+  }

 .. warning::